lexnederbragt/MBV3070-H19/0_Variables_Types.md

 NOTE: a line anywere in python that is preceeded with a # is a comment and is ignored by python!

+## How to do these exercises

+In this exercise you will see pyton code in gray boxes.
+Try typing it in, and see what happens.
+You will also see some questions being asked through the exercise, try to answer those while you are working through them.
+These questions will either be gone through during the exercise, or at the beginning of the next exercise.

 ## The python interpreter

 Let's bring up the Python interpreter.
 You do this by first starting a command window on your windows machine.
 You do this by pressing the start button, and typing in 'cmd' in the search box and pressing enter.
 The result is a black window where you can type in things after a arrow symbol.
 Type in the word 'python', and press enter.
 This is what you see when you open the program: